 Chris earned a BA in English Literature from the University of Massachusetts at Amherst, a Masters in Special Education from Hunter College, currently teaches in a NYC school for students with disabilities during the day, and writes for gamrReview at night, being apart of the team since the Summer of 2010.
 Chris has also slowly making his way into the comics scene, thoroughly enjoying The Walking Dead, Sin City, and basically anything that has Wolverine or Batman.

 While he's a big enthusiast of retro gaming, Chris doesn't discriminate between retro and modern, playing anything and everything that strikes his interest.
-Topping his favorites list (at the moment) are Final Fantasy IV, Chrono Cross, X-Men Origins: Wolverine, Batman: Arkham City, Knights of the Old Republic, Darksiders, Metroid, Super Metroid, Shadow Complex, BioShock, Baldurs Gate II, Monkey Island II: LeChuck's Revenge, Kingdom Hearts II, Battletoads & Double Dragon, Left 4 Dead, The World Ends With You, Mega Man II, Super Contra, and Resident Evil (GC Remake).Click here to view articles by Chris Matulich
+Topping his favorites list (at the moment) are Bravely Default, Persona 4, The Last of Us, South Park: Stick of Truth, Final Fantasy IV, Chrono Cross, X-Men Origins: Wolverine, Batman: Arkham City, Knights of the Old Republic, Darksiders, Metroid, Super Metroid, Shadow Complex, BioShock, Baldurs Gate II, Monkey Island II: LeChuck's Revenge, Kingdom Hearts II, Battletoads & Double Dragon, Left 4 Dead, The World Ends With You, and Mega Man II.Click here to view articles by Chris Matulich

 Gordon Bryant graduated from Mohawk College for Television Broadcast Technology in 2009, focusing on the writing elements of television production.
 While gaming has been his primary hobby for most of his life, he enjoys reviewing movies, television shows, novels, and other forms of entertainment in his spare time.
 In addition to writing reviews, he also enjoys writing editorials, short stories, and novels.
 While he always felt he played a wide variety of games, his time reviewing for gamrReview has expanded his (already open) mind when it comes to his tastes and he hopes to continue this trend in the future.